eerimoq/pumbaa/docs/library-reference/standard/socket.rst

       how much data, if any, was successfully sent.

-   .. method:: socket.sendto(string, address)
+   .. method:: sendto(string, address)
-   .. method:: socket.sendto(string, flags, address)
+   .. method:: sendto(string, flags, address)

       Send data to the socket.
 The socket should not be connected to a remote socket, since the destination socket is specified by